 Enter the server name or IP address and port of your Primary Application Server.Port 4092 is the default port.

 Enter the Windows credentials for the Primary Application Server.You can enter

 .\Administratorto select no domain and use the local account.

 On the first Database Settings for Patch Manager Web Reports screen, configure the database settings for the Patch Manager Web Reports.

-Enter the SQL Server IP address or FQDN of your Primary Application Server database.
+Enter the SQL Server IP address or fully-qualified domain name (FQDN) of your Primary Application Server database.